vn971/rua/README.md

 `rua info freecad`

-`rua upgrade`  # upgrade AUR packages.
+`rua upgrade`  # upgrade all AUR packages.
 You can selectively ignore packages by adding them to `IgnorePkg` in `pacman.conf` (same as with non-AUR packages and `pacman`).
+You can upgrade only specific packages with `rua install A B C`.

 `rua shellcheck path/to/my/PKGBUILD`  # run `shellcheck` on a PKGBUILD, discovering potential problems with the build instruction.
 Takes care of PKGBUILD-specific variables.

 `rua tarcheck xcalib.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).

 `rua builddir --offline /path/to/pkgbuild/directory`  # build a directory.
-Don't fetch any dependencies.
-Assumes a clean directory.

 `rua --help; rua subcommand --help`  # shows CLI help